ahmedsweng/datasets-builder/README.md

-# JS Text Processing Utilities
+# JS Datasets Builder

-A collection of JavaScript utilities for processing Arabic text (focusing on Algerian dialect) and web scraping capabilities for Wattpad stories.
+A collection of JavaScript utilities for processing Arabic text (focusing on Algerian dialect) and web scraping capabilities for Wattpad storiesa and more.

 ## Features